Scanning Electron Microscope

 Targets and Sample Preparation

-The MA10 introduces controlled pressure of water and air to the chamber.
-Interacted with secondary electrons, the introduced water molecules become ionized, efficiently neutralizing charges (electrons) accumulating on the sample surface.
-Because of this capability, the MA10 can generate a stable signal for non-conductive specimens, eliminating the need of coating those with conductive substances.
+The MA10 introduces a controlled amount of air to the chamber in variable pressure mode.
+Interacting with secondary electrons, the introduced molecules become ionized, efficiently neutralizing charges (electrons) accumulating on the sample surface.
+Because of this capability, the MA10 can generate a stable signal for non-conductive specimens, eliminating the need for coating with conductive substances.
 This capability allows for users to perform SE/CL imaging and EDS analysis with least chemical contamination of the target – this aspect is important for some applications which require multiple experiments on a single specimen with minimal interference.
-If coating is desirable for your applications, the Denton Sputter Coater (Desk IV) with carbon evaporation accessory is available in the lab.
+If, however, coating is desired for your applications, a carbon coater (Denton Sputter Coater Desk IV) is available in the lab.

 |University of Florida||Non-Profit Organization||Profit Organization|